Flank/gcloud_cli/google-cloud-sdk/lib/tests/unit/calliope/testdata/markdown/gcloud_markdown_markdown-command.md

 To foo the command run:

-  $ link:gcloud/markdown/markdown-command[gcloud markdown markdown-command] list --foo
+  $ gcloud markdown markdown-command list --foo

 To bar the parent command run: